 What is the history of bourbon?

 Many know bourbon as America’s native spirit.
 In fact, distillers have been crafting bourbon since the 18th century.
 Although this whiskey can be made anywhere in the United States, it has deep southern roots, namely in Kentucky.
 While bourbon’s origins are quite murky, it has generally been accepted that the spirit got its name from Bourbon County, Kentucky.
-Since corn was a robust and reliable crop in the 1700s and 1800s, it started to be used in mash to create the this whiskey.
+Since corn was a robust and reliable crop in the 1700s and 1800s, it started to be used in mash to create the whiskey.
 During the 1900s, the sweet elixir’s popularity skyrocketed since it was cheaper than imported liquors and relatively easy to distill due to the abundance of corn.
 Today, the spirit’s popularity continues to grow.
 Bourbon is by far the most widely exported American spirit.

 Now, you may be wondering: